drake7707/ocr-receipt/README.md

 High resolution preview applies the warp perspective and thresholding on the full HD image, which might be slow on your phone but will show a better resolution output.
 Running the OCR is done on the high res image anyway so it only matters for the preview.

+## Algorithm

+1. Grayscale

+2. Enhance contrast

+3. Canny

+4. Morphologic close (dilate & erode)

+5. Trace contours

+6. Find best rectangular area

+7. Find the 4 corners of rectangular-ish polygon

+8. Warp perspective to correct it

+9. Apply NICK thresholding to have better results with tesseract OCR

+10. Do the OCR (only done after clicking/tapping the output because it's not real time)

+Everything except the OCR process with Tesseract JS has been implemented by myself to have fine grained control and reduce any overhead

 ## Screenshot

 ![](https://i.imgur.com/QheJySX.png)